HeyYouWhoMe/BroadcastViewer/README.md

 We believe that Who™ Me will drive this market forwards, and in time that you will see three things:

 * **Snapdragon 855 based Drone-Pigs** being made available to attach to a range of existing drones, such as those used in Search and Rescue (which is where we started), which will be capable of downloading apps from the Google Play Store.
-* **Drones with Built-In Drone-Pigs** that are built around the ilk of the Snapdragon 855 and are similarly capable of downloading apps from the Google Play Store.
+* **Drones with Built-In Drone-Pigs called Smart Drones** that are built around the ilk of the Snapdragon 855 and are similarly capable of downloading apps from the Google Play Store.
 * **Plenty of Drone Apps** being created by a wide range of developers, to satisfy the intense thirst for almost unlimited drone capabilty.

 The current generation of drones are essentially a 'closed garden', to use an industry term - and as a developer, trying to get DJI's log-file specification out of them illustrates that, it was their non-reactive, closed behaviour that put me on the path of creating open specifications for drones in the first place.

-The last time I saw DJI's Developer Group on Facebook, it looked like a graveyard of people who tapped 'join' and then went to sleep.
+The last time I saw DJI's Developer Group on Facebook, it looked like a graveyard of people who had tapped 'join' and then went to sleep.

-So I'd anticipate that the current "Closed Garden" generation of drones, will quickly be over-shadowed by the new, next-gen "Drone Pig" generation of drones, driven by 'open garden' technologies and specifications.
+So I'd anticipate that the current "Closed Garden" generation of drones, will quickly be over-shadowed by the new, next-gen "Drone Pig" or "Smart Drone" generation of drones, driven by 'open garden' technologies and specifications.

 * I wonder how Apple are going to react to this as I suspect that there are going to be more Android devices sold to satisfy this market, than Apple ever sold such products as Apple Watches.
 * I say that because the Who™ Me app actually started as a project to create a wearable watch that would broadcast a remote pilot's location to anyone nearby who saw a drone in the sky.
 It only took 40 winks to realise that such a device already existed, the Android phone, all that was missing was the app!
-The big leap was the decision to add a 'Custom Proximity Profile Editor', accompanied by the invention of programatically characterising Well-Known and Custom needs as personas - because even inanimate objects can be personified, just ask Peppa Pig!
+The big leap was the decision to add a 'Custom Proximity Profile Editor' instead of hardcodeing the ServiceInfoDictionary, accompanied by the invention of programatically characterising Well-Known and Custom needs as personas - because even inanimate objects can be personified, just ask Peppa Pig!

 ```
 Sidenote: